spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/1-standalone-stream-rabbitmq.md

 When these applications are run, the `RabbitMQ` binder binds the applications output/input boundaries into the corresponding exchanges/queues at RabbitMQ message broker.

+While the `producer` application's `output` binding is connected to the RabbitMQ exchange, the `consumer` application's input is actually connected to a `queue` that is bound to the exchange.
+By default, the Spring Cloud Stream consumer application creates an `anonymous` auto-delete queue.
+This can result in a message not being stored and forwarded by the producer if the producer application started before the consumer application.
+Even though the exchange is durable, there needs to be a `durable` queue bound to the exchange for the message to be stored for later consumption.
+Hence, for guaranteed message delivery, you need a `durable` queue.

 Let's choose our destinations at RabbitMQ:
-**TODO no need to prefix with 'test-', that is not being done in the cf/k8s cases.
-They should all be the same** **TODO inputs aren't bound to an exchange...need another description**

-- UsageDetailSender's output and `UsageCostProcessor`'s input are bound to `test-usage-detail` exchange
+- UsageDetailSender's output is bound to the `usage-detail` exchange
+- UsageCostProcessor's input is bound to the `usage-detail` exchange via an anonymous auto-delete queue (by default) or a durable queue (using some additional configuration)
-- UsageCostProcessor's output and `UsageCostLogger`'s input are bound to `test-usage-cost` exchange.
+- UsageCostProcessor's output is bound to the `usage-cost` exchange

-By default, the Spring Cloud Stream applications that use the `RabbitMQ` binder create a durable topic exchange to produce data.
-Similarly, the Spring Cloud Stream application with the `RabbitMQ` binder and consumes data creates an anonymous auto-delete queue.
-This can result in a message not being stored and forwarded by the producer if the producer application started before the consumer application.
-Even though the exchange is durable, there needs to be a durable queue bound to the exchange for the message to be stored for later consumption.
+- UsageCostLogger's input is bound to `usage-cost` exchange via an anonymous auto-delete queue (by default) or a durable queue (using some additional configuration)

-To pre-create durable queues and bind them to the exchange, producer applications should set the property:
+To pre-create durable queues and bind them to the exchange, the producer application should set the property:

 ```
 spring.cloud.stream.bindings.<channelName>.producer.requiredGroups
 ```

-The `requiredGroups` property accepts a comma-separated list of groups to which the producer must ensure message delivery even if they start after it has been created.
+The `requiredGroups` property accepts a comma-separated list of groups to which the producer must ensure message delivery.
+When this property is set, a durable queue is created using the format `<exchange>.<requiredGroup>`.

 To consume from the durable queues, the consumer applications should then specify the property: